mebin-rahman/causal-ml-treatment-effects/README.md

 Before trusting a treatment-effect estimate on real data, three questions need answering:

 1. Does the method work when the right answer is known?
-This can't be checked directly on real data, since you never observe both potential outcomes for the same person, so I validated the estimators on a semi-synthetic benchmark with known ground-truth treatment effects first.
+This can't be checked directly on real data, since we never observe both potential outcomes for the same person, so I validated the estimators on a semi-synthetic benchmark with known ground-truth treatment effects first.
 2. Does the approach produce sensible estimates on real, confounded healthcare data?
 3. Can the causal assumptions be made explicit, and does the estimate survive robustness checks?